brechtvdv/gtfs-connectionstations/README.md

 node calculate.js > connection-stops.txt
 ```

-This also generates a `stops.js` file with a JSON-object that contains all the stops with their stop_id as key.
+This also generates a `stops.js` and `stops.json` file with a JSON-object that contains all the stops with their stop_id as key.
 This is used in my demo: https://github.com/brechtvdv/thesis (note: add `var stops = ` in the front);

-After calculation, the collection is removed so you have to run load_stops.js again to restart.
+After calculation, the collection is removed so you have to run load_stops.js again to recalculate connection-stops.txt.

 ## Generate random queries